apify/actor-whitepaper/README.md

 The commands described in this section are expected to be called from within a context of a running actor, both in local environment or on the Apify platform.
-By default, the identifier of the current actor run is taken from `APIFY_ACTOR_RUN_ID` environment variable, but it can be overridden.
+By default, the identifier of the current actor run is taken from `ACTOR_RUN_ID` environment variable, but it can be overridden.
 For example, in Node.js you can initialize the `Actor` class using another `actorRunId`, or in the `apify actor` CLI command you can pass the `--actor-run-id` flag.